 When life gets tough, stories about bravery can help to boost your spirits and keep you going during difficult times.
 Whether you want to try something new, change your life or make an impact on society, books about courage and perseverance can give you the strength to act when all else fails.

-In this blog post, we’ve included fictional stories as well as non-fiction essays that have inspired us in the past.
+In this blog post, we’ve included fictional stories as well as autobiographies and non-fiction essays that have inspired us in the past.
 These have all produced that tingle-down-the-spine sensation that book lovers know so well and I still turn to these in moments of need.
-There’s a mixure of short and long reads, books for old and young as well as book quotes to help fire up your fortitude and augment your audacity.
+There’s a mixure of short and long reads, books for old and young, together with book quotes to help fire up your fortitude and augment your audacity.

 This post contains affiliate links which means that if you buy a book through this page, then we will receive a small amount of commission at no cost to yourself.